Every way

 Also making it to Oz are high-relief square decorative tiles and the belvederes or kiosks at the sides of the Golden Door from 1893.

 In what may be just a coincidence, a theatrical production of The Wizard of Oz musical in 2019 also borrowed design elements from Sullivan’s 1893 Transportation Building for the look of the Emerald City stage set.
-[See our report “Louis Sullivan’s Transportation Building … in Green”] In these fascinating and creative ways, the architectural legacy of the 1893 World’s Fair and the American fairyland of Oz endure in popular (get it?) culture.
+[See our report “Louis Sullivan’s Transportation Building … in Green”] In these fascinating and creative ways, the architectural legacy of the 1893 World’s Fair and the American fairyland of Oz endure in Popular culture.